vinoth789/Money-tracker/docs/_posts/2017-05-02-UserStories.md

 <div>
 <h1 style="color: #000000; text-align:center;">Requirements and User Stories</h1>
-<h2 style="color: #000000; text-align:center;">Welcome to our second Blog, you will see information about the user stories and how we came up with the requirements</h2>
+<h2 style="color: #000000; text-align:center;">Welcome to our second Blog, you will see information about the requirements, user stories and how we came up with the requirements</h2>
 </div>
 <div>
 <h1 style="color: #2e6c80;">Requirements</h1>